Kobzol/kobzol.github.io/_posts/2023-07-30-optimizing-rust-ci-2023.md

 10. Optimize LLVM with BOLT.
 11. Build a final distribution archive (reuse old `rustc` and LLVM).

+**Edit**: I have been [asked](https://www.reddit.com/r/rust/comments/15hbefw/comment/juqa7ox/?utm_source=share&utm_medium=web2x&context=3) on Reddit why do we re-build and re-profile LLVM with PGO and BOLT on every merge, instead of just caching the optimized LLVM library (since LLVM itself is changed only very rarely, unlike `rustc`).
+We could do that in theory, and I have been planning to try it for some time (let me know if you're interested in trying this out! :smile:).
+But it's important to note that it would be a trade-off.
+Currently, we always PGO/BOLT profile and optimize LLVM according to how it's being used by the *actual* version of `rustc`.
+When `rustc` changes, its usage patterns of LLVM can also change, and thus using a version of LLVM optimized by an older version of `rustc` could result in less efficient optimization.

+That being said, I suspect that the LLVM usage patterns actually don't change all that much, so it could be a worthwhile thing to try.
+There are some additional concerns about introducing noise into benchmark results, because if we would be updating the LLVM build only sparingly from time to time, each such update could add unexpected changes to benchmark results.
+Now LLVM is re-optimized on each merge, which can also add noise, but at least it's more predictable and the changes are usually small and incremental.

 #### Build LLVM without LTO ([#113779](https://github.com/rust-lang/rust/pull/113779))
 Removing an optimization from LLVM might sound a bit scary, but don't worry, it doesn't affect the performance of `rustc` in any way!
 If you have examined the timing table printed above, you might